EFFECT OF COOKING METHODS ON BIOACTIVE COMPOUNDS IN VEGETABLESHTML Full Text

 |2||Bitter gourd||315.76 ± 1.46||345.62 ± 1.8||9.45||390 ± 2.06||23.51||1302NS|

 |3||Cluster beans||60.84 ± 1.3||50.43 ± 1.8||-17.11||54.62 ± 2.86||-10.22||18.79**|

 |4||Drum stick||53.62 ± 1.8||58.96 ± 1.11||9.95||61.32 ± 2.01||14.36||16.3**|

 FIG. 3: THE TOTAL AOA LEVEL OF SELECTED VEGETABLES BY FRAP METHOD (mg TE/100g)

 The total AOA content of selected vegetables in FRAP method was compared with the group of selected vegetables and between the treatments, i.e. raw (C), open (T1) and pressure cooking (T2) and found AOA in FRAP method was decreased in cluster beans and increased in drumsticks and beans at 1% level and 5% level respectively whereas bitter gourd showed no significant difference in total AOA upon cooking.

 The mean value of DPPHRSA in selected vegetables in raw form ranged from 69.41 to 92.97 mg TE/100g.
 The ranking of selected vegetables in AOA by DPPH method was bitter gourd > drumstick > cluster beans > beans.
-All the selected vegetables showed significant increase in AOA by DPPH method in both the cooked methods (open and pressure cooking) than in raw form.
+All the selected vegetables showed a significant increase in AOA by DPPH method in both the cooking methods (open and pressure cooking) than in raw form.